* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Cost and Scalability

-Small business owners don’t have time to waste finding out how much an extra feature will cost.
-Instead, good companies provide clear, per-unit pricing and break down exactly how much these extra features will cost.
+Small business owners don't have time to waste finding out how much an extra feature will cost.
+Look for companies that provide clear, per-unit pricing and break down exactly how much these extra features will cost.

-This factor is doubly important if you’re planning to add some extra people to your crew.
-Pick a tool that grows with you and doesn’t add headaches when you’ve got to manage high construction times.
+This factor is doubly important if you're planning to add extra people to your crew.
+A system that works fine for tracking timecards for construction crews of five doesn't always scale cleanly to 50.
+Pick a tool that grows with you and doesn't add headaches when you've got to manage rising labor costs.

 Equipment Tracking